-Consolidated Nuclear Security, LLC (CNS) celebrates Earth Day every day by recycling everything from regular office paper to electronic equipment and scrap metal.
-In 2015, employees at Pantex and Y-12 recycled more than 6 million pounds of materials, demonstrating their commitment to environmental stewardship.
+There is no Planet B, so Consolidated Nuclear Security, LLC focuses on recycling everything from regular office paper to electronic equipment and scrap metal.
+In Fiscal Year 2017, employees at Pantex and Y-12 recycled more than 4.6 million pounds of materials, demonstrating their commitment to environmental stewardship.